 He rarely speaks of Vietnam.
 He is no Rembrandt, nor Da Vinci, but when he tells me of how he found art, his eyes gleam yellow and his denim pigments brighten in excitement.
 It is hard not to do the same.

 The first color he ever created was red – red, for his love of his country.
-He shows me the evidence from his denim jacket, the red of 30 years prior that still adorns history.
-It was not an easy task, however—when he set out in denim armor at 4 feet tall to find red, all that he found was blue.
+He shows me the evidence on his denim jacket, the red of thirty years ago.
+It was not an easy task when he set out in denim armor at four feet tall to find red; all he found was blue.
 Blue was the color when he looked at the sky, when he looked in the rivers.
 Vietnam was not a country for the red; safety was in the peaceful aquamarine that ensured its people did not bleed crimson.
-However, he loved red so much that he continued to search, until he chopped up dandelion whisps with peppermint extract, and a fresh ginger that he had snuck from his mother’s prized kitchen, to make the color of human love.
+However, he loved red so much that he continued to search, until he chopped up dandelion wisps with peppermint extract and fresh ginger that he had sneaked from his mother’s kitchen, to make the color of human love.

 However, he does not allow me to succumb to passive purple; we are in the state of red, in the state of passion.

 Draw! he says.